CraftAcademyLabs/ca_course/week5/slow_food/1_introduction_to_slow_food.md

   - self organizing teams
   - iterative and incremental design*
   - the importance of planning your work
-* Learn about Ruby on Rails
+* Learn about Ruby on Rails as an API
   - understand the concept of ORM's vs SQL (ActiveRecord)
   - understand the MVC structure
     - controllers